Andreas Floer

 Andreas Floer ([ˈfløːɐ]; 23 August 1956 – 15 May 1991) was a German mathematician who made seminal contributions to symplectic topology, and mathematical physics, in particular the invention of Floer homology.
-Floer's first pivotal contribution was a solution of a special case of Arnold's conjecture on fixed points of a symplectomorphism.
+Floer's first pivotal contribution was a solution to a special case of Arnold's conjecture on fixed points of a symplectomorphism.
 Because of his work on Arnold's conjecture and his development of instanton homology, he achieved wide recognition and was invited as a plenary speaker for the International Congress of Mathematicians held in Kyoto in August 1990.
 He received a Sloan Fellowship in 1989.

 Life

 He was an undergraduate student at the Ruhr-Universität Bochum and received a Diplom in mathematics in 1982.
 He then went to the University of California, Berkeley, living at Barrington Hall of the Berkeley Student Cooperative, and undertook Ph.D. work on monopoles on 3-manifolds, under the supervision of Clifford Taubes; but he did not complete it when interrupted by his obligatory alternative service in Germany.
 He received his Dr. rer. nat. at Bochum in 1984, under the supervision of Eduard Zehnder.

-In 1988 he became an Assistant Professor at the University of California, Berkeley and was promoted to Full Professor of Mathematics in 1990.
-From 1990 he was Professor of Mathematics at the Ruhr-Universität Bochum, until his suicide in 1991 as a result of depression.
+In 1988 he became an assistant professor at the University of California, Berkeley and was promoted to full professor of mathematics in 1990.
+From 1990 he was professor of mathematics at the Ruhr-Universität Bochum, until his suicide in 1991 as a result of depression.